Car Camping in my MINI Cooper

 Why MINI Coopers?

-When I was living in Colorado it seemed like everyone owned some kind of Subaru or truck.
+When I was living in Colorado, it seemed like everyone owned some kind of Subaru or truck.
 Most of the solutions I saw for car camping were made for the popular "adventure cars", but many everyday cars can serve as an adventure car.
-I have been a longtime MINI owner: I love the inclusive community, the responsive handling, overall more luxurious driving experience, the compact size (allowing for easier urban travel), and of course the cute style and design of them.
-I wanted a car that could reflect my personality; small, bubbly and fun, but also very capable and versatile.
-It's the best car and I love proving others wrong when they doubt how capable it is.
-I've made it up some dirt roads in Colorado that jeeps struggled with, and i've driven in a blizzard where large 4x4 trucks spun out.
-Of course there are limitations, but you can do a lot with your car if you're careful and try.
+I have been a longtime MINI owner: I love the inclusive community, the responsive handling, the overall more luxurious driving experience, the compact size (allowing for easier urban travel), and of course, the cute style and design of them.
+I wanted a car that could reflect my personality; small, bubbly, and fun, but also very capable and versatile.
+It's the best car, and I love proving others wrong when they doubt how capable it is.
+I've made it up some dirt roads in Colorado that jeeps struggled with, and I've driven in a blizzard where large 4x4 trucks spun out.
+Of course, there are limitations, but you can do a lot with your car if you're careful and try.

-MINIs are wonderful little adventure cars that are not only easy to spot in a sea of Subarus when you're at REI or a ski resort, but handle quite well.
-Make sure you have all-weather/season tires and drive slow if the roads are uneasy.
-I bought the Pirelli Cinturato tires, but they didn't last that long, so I am switching to Bridgestone next from Costco.
-The Pirellis were great tires for off-roading though, I never had issues with the backroads in Colorado and I even drove in blizzards in Colorado and never spun out or slid, so reliability was great, they just wore out after a couple of years.
+MINIs are wonderful little adventure cars that are not only easy to spot in a sea of Subarus when you're at REI or a ski resort, but also handle quite well.
+Make sure you have all-weather/season tires and drive slowly if the roads are icy.
+I bought the Pirelli Cinturato tires, but they didn't last that long, so I am switching to Bridgestone all-season tires from Costco next.
+The Pirellis were great tires for off-roading, though.
+I never had issues with the backroads in Colorado, and I even drove in blizzards in Colorado and never spun out or slid, so reliability was great; they just wore out after a couple of years.

 MINI Cooper Camping Setup & Products